Faith Like Potatoes Film Review

 - His ministry and evangelism continues.

 Faith like Potatoes is an excellent film.
 I rate it 5/5 stars

-Directed by Regardt van den Bergh, Starring Frank Rautenbach, Jeanne Wilhelm, Hamilton Dhlamini, and others.
+FAITH LIKE POTATOES the movie is directed by Regardt van den Bergh and is starring Frank Rautenbach, Jeanne Wilhelm, Hamilton Dhlamini, and others.

 Faith like Potatoes theatrical poster